 According to the CDC, the best way to prevent seasonal influenza is to get vaccinated every year.
 In 2018, seasonal influenza reached epidemic proportions in New York State and posed a serious health risk for children and those with compromised immune systems or chronic medical conditions.
 Additionally, there are currently two measles outbreaks in New York State communities with very low vaccination rates.
-Thus, it is critical to make such vaccines available to as many children and infants as possible to protect them from this disease.
-According to the

-CDC, measles is a highly contagious virus.
+Thus, it is critical to make such immunizing agents available to as many children and infants as possible to protect them from this disease.
+According to the CDC, measles is a highly contagious virus.
 In some cases, it can cause serious health problems, especially in infants and young children.
 Pregnant women with measles are also at greater risk of having premature or low-birth-rate babies.
 Thus, the Department recommends that, in order to better address these serious health risks to New Yorkers, the Regulations of the Commissioner of Education be amended to expand access to seasonal influenza and measles vaccines for infants, children and adults effective beginning with the current influenza season and measles outbreaks.
 Allowing more registered professional nurses to administer seasonal influenza and measles vaccines to infants, children and adults pursuant to a non-patient specific order and protocol will protect more people from these potentially harmful and sometimes fatal diseases.

-Because the Board of Regents meets at fixed intervals, the earliest the proposed amendment can be presented for regular (non-emergency) adoption, after expiration of the required 60-day public comment period provided for in the State Administrative Procedure Act (SAPA) section 202(1) and (5), would be the July 15-16, 2019 Regents meeting.
-Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed amendment, if adopted at the July meeting, would be July 31, 2019, the date a Notice of Adoption would be published in the State Register.
-However, emergency adoption is necessary to maximize the potential health benefits of increasing access to the seasonal influenza and measles vaccines in New York State.
+The proposed rule was adopted as an emergency action at the March 11-12, 2019 Regents meeting and became effective March 12, 2019.
+However, since the publication of the proposed rule in the State Register on March 27, 2019, Department staff discovered that section 64.7(a)(1)(i)(c) uses the term "vaccines", instead of the more appropriate term "immunizing agents," which includes both vaccines and immunoglobulin drugs.
+Replacing the term "vaccines" with the term "immunizing agents" will allow registered professional nurses to execute non-patient specific orders for administering vaccines and/or immunoglobulin drugs to combat an outbreak or epidemic.
+Thus, the proposed rule was revised by replacing the term "vaccines" with the term "immunizing agents".
+Because the Board of Regents meets at fixed intervals, the earliest the proposed amendment can be presented for regular (non-emergency) adoption, after expiration of the required 60-day public comment period provided for in the State Administrative Procedure Act (SAPA) section 202(1) and (5), would be the September 9-10, 2019 Regents meeting.
+Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed amendment, if adopted at the September meeting, would be September 25, 2019, the date a Notice of Adoption would be published in the State Register.
+However, emergency adoption is necessary to maximize the potential health benefits of increasing access to the seasonal influenza and measles immunizing agents in New York State.

-Therefore, emergency action is necessary at the March 2019 Regents meeting for preservation of the public health and general welfare in order to enable the State Education Department to immediately implement the proposed amendment, so that registered professional nurses can immunize infants, children and adults against additional infectious diseases, including influenza and measles, pursuant to non-patient specific orders prescribed by a licensed physician or a certified nurse practitioner, during the 2018-2019 influenza season and the current measles outbreaks in New York State.
+Therefore, a second emergency action is necessary at the June 2019 Regents meeting for preservation of the public health and general welfare in order to enable the State Education Department to immediately implement the revised proposed rule, so that registered professional nurses can immunize infants, children and adults against additional infectious diseases, including influenza and measles, pursuant to non-patient specific orders prescribed by a licensed physician or a certified nurse practitioner, during the 2018-2019 influenza season and the current measles outbreaks in New York State.

-It is anticipated that the proposed amendment will be presented for permanent adoption at the July 15-16, 2019 Regents meeting, which is the first scheduled meeting after the expiration of the 60-day public comment period prescribed in the State Administrative Procedure Act for State agency rule makings.
+It is anticipated that the revised proposed rule will be presented for permanent adoption at the September 9-10, 2019 Regents meeting, which is the first scheduled meeting after the expiration of the 45-day public comment period prescribed in the State Administrative Procedure Act for revised rule makings.